 Four Techniques of Applying Conformal Coating

-Here are four techniques of applying the conformal coating to the circuit board assemblies.
+Here are four techniques for applying the conformal coating to the circuit board assemblies.

 - Hand spray or brushing method: the process is low-volume, low-cost, and the operation is simple.
 The general issue is meeting the thickness and consistency.

 - Spraying with a spray gun: it is good for large-volume assemblies.
-The issue is requiring the high precision of the operation.
+The issue requires the high precision of the operation.

 - Automatic coating machine method: It can achieve precise spraying.
 The spraying head can avoid urethane touching components.
 And the thickness uniform can be easily ensured.

 - Selective automatic coating machine method: It is precise and good for large-volume assemblies.
 It has functions from the irregular continuous curve and three-axis linkages such as live/point/arc/face or circle.

 How to Apply Conformal Coating to PCB Assembly

 The surface of the printed circuit board should be firmly cleaned before the coating process.
 For products such as aerospace, automotive, military, or marine, where there are strict requirements, the coating can be applied after the PCB is washed and dried.
 On the other hand for the low requirements, dry high-pressure gas is used to remove any unnecessary matter from the surface of the board or any dust.